Here are the 2024 highlights: Innovating today for tomorrow's real estate

 1,640 licence applications

-When a candidate passes the OACIQ certification exam, he or she will apply for a licence to the Certification Department.
-This department also has the mandate to suspend, revoke or modify the licences of real estate brokers and agencies following an administrative or disciplinary decision.
+When a candidate passes the OACIQ certification exam, he or she must apply for a licence to the Certification Department.
+This department is also responsible for suspending, revoking, or modifying the licences of real estate brokers and agencies in the event of an administrative or disciplinary decision.
 As at December 31, 2024, holders of a valid OACIQ licence numbered 16,704.

 Inspection Department